 After some months of testing, investigations and results, it would appear that the writing was on the wall well before the knee bang in 2009, in fact the knee bang itself had nothing to do with how I felt over that subsequent 5 years.

 This blog was started to log my racing and I will hopefully blog about the other parts of running that make it happen, training, nutrition, race preparation and gear along the way.
-Please feel free to contact me via the comments facility, it is always great to hear from fellow runners or bio-hackers.
+Please feel free to contact me via the comments facility, it is always great to hear from fellow runners.

 Current Personal Best Times: